 Finding out you have cancer comes as a shock to anyone.
-We have learnt to associate cancer with impending death and you may experience feelings of fear, uncertainty, denial, anger, guilt, stress, anxiety, loneliness, isolation, sadness and depression.
+We have learnt to associate cancer with impending death, and you may experience feelings of fear, uncertainty, denial, anger, guilt, stress, anxiety, loneliness, isolation, sadness and depression.
 It’s also normal to feel hope, relief, surprise, acceptance and determination.
 You may feel any or all of these emotions at some time or another.

 It is important to recognize these emotions and not to hide or ignore them.
 Talk about your feelings and fears with your doctor, therapist, family members or pastor.
 Ignoring difficult emotions only allows them to become stronger and more overwhelming.
-Your journey with cancer includes treatments and follow-up tests – which may temporarily increase fear and anxiety at specific times.
+Your cancer journey includes treatments and follow-up tests – which may temporarily increase fear and anxiety at specific times.

 If you can join a support group for patients with your specific cancer, do so.
 It helps to share what you experience with people who went through the same thing.
 They also allow you to exchange practical information and helpful suggestions.
 The group experience often creates a sense of belonging that helps survivors feel less alone and more understood.

-Read up and learn as much as you can about the cancer you have.
+Read up and learn as much as you can about cancer you have.
 Most cancers have a predictable pattern of recurrence.
 But no one can tell you exactly what will happen in the future.
-Knowing what to expect may help you stop worrying that every ache or pain means the cancer has returned.
+Knowing what to expect may help you stop worrying that every ache or pain means cancer has returned.

 Ask about pain.
-You do not have to be in pain or discomfort from symptoms caused by the cancer.
+You do not have to be in pain or discomfort from symptoms caused by cancer.
 Talk to your doctor and health care team about how you feel.
 It is okay to say you are in pain and to take medicine for it.
-A pain free person can focus on enjoying the time they have left.
+A pain-free person can focus on enjoying the time they have left.
 A person in severe pain may be more fatigued, grumpy and might isolate themselves more from activities around them.

 - What’s the best we can hope for by trying another treatment?